USS Waldo County: Operations 1956–1970

 the LST's on-loaded two battalions of South Vietnamese marines and US Marine trainers and proceeded to the Caribbean to hold amphibious landing exercises for several weeks.
 At the conclusion the Marines were dropped off at Camp Lejeune.
 Not too many years later the U.S. was deeply involved in the Vietnam war.

 The remaining three deployments were more routine in nature, consisting only of training missions and port visits.
 Between her third and fourth deployments to the Sixth Fleet, she earned the Armed Forces Expeditionary Medal in November and December 1961 when she cruised Cuban waters as a part of another contingency force established in response to a wave of what the United States considered to be terrorist actions by the Cuban government following the abortive April 1961 Bay of Pigs Invasion of Cuba.
 Otherwise, the periods between deployments consisted entirely of routine Second Fleet operations, primarily amphibious training missions at the previously named locations.

 Waldo County returned to Little Creek from her fifth and last Mediterranean cruise on 17 November 1964.
 At that point, she began a new phase of her career.
 No longer did she deploy to the Sixth Fleet.
-For the remaining six years of her active career, she confined her operations to the United States East Coast and the West Indies.
+For the remaining six years of her active career, she confined her operations to the East Coast of the United States and the West Indies.
 The ubiquitous amphibious exercises predominated, but, on two occasions, she did perform special missions.
 In May and June 1965, she again earned the Armed Forces Expeditionary Medal when she joined another contingency force in the West Indies during a period of extreme internal unrest in the Dominican Republic quelled by the intervention of forces of the Organization of American States.
 In 1966, she qualified for that award again by returning to the Dominican Republic once more.

 From that time on, Waldo County broke her routine of U.S. East Coast – West Indies operations only one time.
 In January 1970, she steamed to the Panama Canal and transited it for a brief series of landing exercises on the Pacific Ocean side of the Panamanian Isthmus.
 She retransited the canal on 2 February 1970 and resumed operations in the West Indies.
 Normal operations occupied her time until September 1970, at which time she began preparations for inactivation.